 2012: On November 20, 2012, the demolition of Mile High Greyhound Park in Commerce City began with the destruction of the club entrance to the racetrack.
 A report in the Denver Post stated that approximately 80 people gathered in the racetrack parking lot to exchange favorite memories about their experiences at Mile High.
 According to the newspaper article, Commerce City officials held a demolition event.
 The ceremony marked the beginning of a three-month demolition project to bring down the racetrack.
-At this time, plans for mixed-use development on the 65-acre site are indefinite with the only known partner with Commerce City being the Boys & Girls Clubs.
+At this time, plans for mixeduse development on the 65-acre site are indefinite with the only known partner with Commerce City being the Boys & Girls Clubs.
 These organizations intend to build a new facility on the site.
 2013: Senate Bill 179 - Concerning the authority to continue to simulcast greyhound races after June 30, 2014 was enacted and became effective upon the Governor's signature.
 Additionally, this initiative included the elimination of any reference to greyhound promotions previously contained in the Colorado Greyhound Purse, Welfare, Adoption and Greyhound Racing Promotion Fund.
-The Fund monies are to be distributed solely to organizations engaged in welfare and adoption activities.
+The Fund monies are to be distributed solely to organizations engaged in welfare and adoption activities and is designated as the Colorado Greyhound Welfare and Adoption Fund.